parthnarkar/Krishi-Mitra/README.md

 ---

 ## 📌 Overview
-Krishi-Connect is a **Direct Farmer-to-Consumer E-Commerce Platform** that aims to:
+KrishiMitra is a **Direct Farmer-to-Consumer E-Commerce Platform** that aims to:
 - ✅ **Eliminate middlemen** to provide farmers with better profits.
 - ✅ **Enhance accessibility** through multilingual voice assistance.
 - ✅ **Ensure price transparency** with real-time market pricing.